 Waltzing Matilda Copyright Status Who Owns the Copyright to Waltzing Matilda

-There is some controversy and angst in Australia about the copyright status of Waltzing Matilda.
-Whilst the general public would mostly like be of the view that the belongs to the people in actual fact it isn't that simple.
+There is some controversy and angst in Australia about Waltzing Matilda's copyright status.
+While the general public may believe that it belongs to the people, it isn't that simple.

 Australian and World-wide Copyright (except USA)

-Copyright in Australia lasts for 50 years after the death of creator of the work.
+Copyright in Australia lasts for 50 years after the death of the creator of the work.

 The original version of Waltzing Matilda was written in 1895 by Banjo Paterson.
 Banjo never claimed a copyright for it.
 He died in 1941.
-So his original words of the song came out of copyright in 1991.
+So, his original words for the song came out of copyright in 1991.
 Christina Macpherson also never claimed copyright for the music.
 She died in 1936.
-So any copyright on the music would have expired in 1986.
+So, any copyright on the music would have expired in 1986.

-Banjo Paterson sold the lyrics to Waltzing Matilda to Angus and Robertson publishers in 1895 and they in turn sold it in 1902 to James Inglis & Co, the owners of the "Billy Tea" trademark.
-Marie Cowan the wife of one of the managers of the Billy Tea Company rewrote the lyric and set it again to music using the original Christian Macpherson version as her inspiration.
+Banjo Paterson sold the lyrics to Waltzing Matilda to Angus and Robertson publishers in 1895, and they, in turn, sold it in 1902 to James Inglis & Co, the owners of the "Billy Tea" trademark.
+Marie Cowan, the wife of one of the managers of the Billy Tea Company, rewrote the lyrics and set it again to music using the original Christian Macpherson version as her inspiration.
 This was freely distributed by the Billy Tea Company with their products.
-In 1907 the Sydney University got permission from the Billy Tea Company to use Waltzing Matilda in a song book.
-They were allowed to do so on proviso that they acknowledge that James Inglis & Co owned the song.
-In effect this implied defacto rights to the song.
+In 1907, Sydney University got permission from the Billy Tea Company to use Waltzing Matilda in a songbook.
+They were allowed to do so on the proviso that they acknowledge that James Inglis & Co owned the song.
+In effect, this implied de facto rights to the song.
 No formal copyright request was lodged.
-So this too would be out of copyright.
+So this, too, would be out of copyright.

-It appears that at some time Allans Music Company started publishing music sheets for Marie Cowan's version of Waltzing Matilda.
-They too never claimed copyright in Australia or overseas.
-However there is a twist when it comes to the USA.
+It appears that at some point, Allans Music Company started publishing music sheets for Marie Cowan's version of Waltzing Matilda.
+They, too, never claimed copyright in Australia or overseas.
+However, there is a twist when it comes to the USA.

 USA Copyright